MHM-lab/MHM-lab.github.io/_pages/positions.md

 author_profile: true
 ---

-**Postdocs**:
+## Postdocs:

 One Postdoc position in Tübingen, Germany.
-If you are interested, don't hesitate to get in touch if you have any questions - dr.thomas.wolfers@gmail.com
+Don't hesitate to get in touch if you have any questions - dr.thomas.wolfers@gmail.com
 - Germany (TV-L 13, 100%, 3-5 years)
 - Background (PhD) in machine learning, computer-science, neuroscience, physics, or related field
 - Expertise in python, R, and/or another programming language(s).